wuyuxiangaaa/Study/pages/Unit 2.md

 -
   background-color:: #497d46
   heading:: true
+  collapsed:: true
   1. rainbow((n.[C]))
 - There is a rainbow in the sky. background-color:: #264c9b
 	- The rainbow comes after a storm. background-color:: #264c9b
 -